metno/S-ENDA-documentation/source/dm_recipes.rst

 ..
   Note to reviewers: Please consider if this makes sense, and can be done now

-The workflow which a data provider should follow in order to add new datasets to the common metadata catalog service is then as follows:
+The workflow which a MET data provider should follow in order to add new datasets to the common metadata catalog service is then as follows:

 #.
 Create `MMD <https://htmlpreview.github.io/?https://github.com/metno/mmd/blob/master/doc/mmd-specification.html>`_ XML record of metadata
 #.
 Clone the `S-ENDA-csw-catalog <https://github.com/metno/S-ENDA-csw-catalog-service>`_ repository
 #.
 Test your MMD XML file(s) using the localtest vm (:ref:`local-test-env`)
 #.
-Add an issue to the `S-ENDA-metadata <https://github.com/metno/S-ENDA-metadata>`_ repository (e.g., "New foo model dataset" [the issue is numbered, e.g., 131])
+Add an issue to the `S-ENDA-mmd-xml <https://gitlab.met.no/mmd/s-enda-mmd-xml>`_ repository (e.g., "New foo model dataset" [the issue is numbered, e.g., 131]; note that this is only available inside the network of MET Norway)
 #.
-Clone the `S-ENDA-metadata <https://github.com/metno/S-ENDA-metadata>`_ repository
+Clone the `S-ENDA-mmd-xml <https://gitlab.met.no/mmd/s-enda-mmd-xml>`_ repository
 #.
 Create an issue branch: ``git branch issue131_foo_dataset``
 #.
 Add your MMD file in the new branch, then commit, push, and create a pull request
 #.
 A reviewer will evaluate the new dataset, and provide feedback or direcly accept and merge